cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 02.md

 sessionInfo() # Check the R version alongside all packages loaded in the session
 ```

-To know more about a package it is used the `help()` function, as below:
+To know more about a package it is used the `help()` function.
+It will open the associated help page (if using RStudio).
+Example:
 ```r
 help(package = "ggplot2")
 ```